Food In China Part 1: The Food Investigation

 Still, I knew that ordering friend noodles, or chow mein, is usually a safe bet, so I went with that.
 This time it cost 5 yen (52p/ 0.77USD) for the take away.
 A little more than my breakfast was, but nothing compared to ordering a chow mein takeaway where I’m from.
 Probably as much as 4.60GBP which is 44yen/ 6.65USD.

-but I can't eat them as frequently as it done here.
+I really like noodles and have been enjoying eating them here, but I can't eat them as frequently as it done here.
+And, after 9 months, I'm ready for a break |

 I like these noodles and I have been eating them a lot here.
 They do tates good and are so chap that I can buy them whenever I desire.
 But when I finish the bowl or empty the styrofoam container, a lingering reservoir of grease washes the bottom.
 Some times its less than others but its always pretty greasy at the end.